26 Secret Signs Your Produce Has Gone Bad

 You already know eating more produce—both vegetables and fruits—is considered a key to a healthier life.
 But is all produce truly created equal?
 Well, as you're about to learn with these warning signs, they're not!

-See, despite produce being overall good for you, full of necessary nutrients, vitamins, and antioxidants, it's not always wise to just throw any old piece of produce into your shopping cart.
-Whether the piece of produce is overripe, not ripe enough, or has some other issue, there are a few important indicators to look out for when you're at the supermarket.
-No one wants to spend their money on food they can't eat.
-That's just sad, plain and simple.
+See, despite produce being overall good for you, full of necessary nutrients, vitamins, and antioxidants, it's not always wise to put any type of produce on your plate.
+There are a few important indicators to look out for when you're perusing your fridge and pantry that tell you whether your food is still good to eat.

-Now, you're going to be fully armed with the keys to knowing exactly how to spot the perfect produce to take home with these helpful produce-shopping tips.
-Here are 27 subtle signs you just shouldn't buy that bad produce.
-And for more wisdom, here are simple tricks to make your produce last longer for you to try out, too.
+Now, you're going to be fully armed with the keys to knowing exactly how to spot the perfect produce.
+Here are 26 secret signs your produce went bad.
+And for more wisdom, here are 30 Simple Tricks to Make Your Produce Last Longer.

 It's brown underneath the stem of an avocado.

 The No. 1 trick to ascertaining an avocado's ripeness lies right under its stem.
-Pop the little brown stem off and depending on what color the skin is underneath, you'll know if it's time to buy or not.
+Pop the little brown stem off and depending on what color the skin is underneath, you'll know if it's still good to eat or not.
 If it's brown underneath the stem (or black), then it's overripe.
 Hard pass.
-If it's yellow or pale green, it's not ripe yet.
-If it's the exact green shade you'd typically find inside a ripe avocado, then it's good to go.
+Want to make sure your avocados last long enough for you to make some homemade guac?
+Here's The Simple Trick That Keeps Avocados Fresh.

 Tomatoes are too squishy or too firm.

 When you give a tomato a light squeeze, it should have a little give.
-If your tomato is either too squishy or too firm, put it back.
+If your tomato is either too squishy or wrinkled, its a secret sign it's gone bad.

 Melon sounds dull when you thump it.

 Thumping a melon is an age-old trick.
 If you whack the side of the melon and hear a hollow inside, it's ready and ripe.
-If you thump it and it sounds dull inside, pass on that melon and find another.
+If you thump it and it sounds dull inside, pass on that melon.
+While you're shopping for produce, make sure you're not partaking in the 15 Things You Shouldn't Do When Buying Produce.

 Onions smell more pungent than usual.